SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

     1. `WarnAndExit`: Logs a warning and exits if an existing instance is found.
     2. `Ignore`: Disables checking for running instances of the Aspire Dashboard.
 Note that new instances will fail to start if an existing one is using the same port
     3. `ReplaceExisting`: Kills any existing instance before starting a new one.
-- `AutoUpdate` (bool): When enabled, the runner will automatically update the dashboard to the latest version on startup.
+- `AutoUpdate` (bool): When enabled, the runner will automatically check and update the dashboard to the latest version at startup.
 - `PreferredVersion` (string): The version of the dashboard to download/run.
 If not specified or invalid, the latest version will be used.
+- `RestartOnFailure` (bool): When enabled, the runner will automatically restart the dashboard if it exits unexpectedly.
+- `RunRetryCount` (int): The number of times to retry running the dashboard if it fails to start
+- `RunRetryDelay` (int): The delay between retry attempts to restart the dashboard (in seconds).